top of page

 It looks something like this:

-Forming good food allergy habits is a foundational piece of the process.
+Forming good food allergy habits is the launch pad for the process.

 You can begin encouraging the development of good habits from the earliest days of your family's food allergy diagnosis.